joisyousef/java-k8s-cicd/README.md

 - **SonarQube**: For static code analysis and enforcing code quality gates.
 - **Trivy**: For container image vulnerability scanning.
 - **Git**: Version control system.
-- **Kubernetes**: For deploying the application in a containerized environment.

 ## Pipeline Stages